Badranh/Android-UI-Designs-XML/README.md

 # Android UI Designs XML
-Android UI Designs Implementations
+Android UI Designs Implementations <br>
-Please contact the designers and ask them if you can implement their desings in your app!
+Please contact the designers and ask them if you can implement their desings in your app! <br>
-For Eductational Purposes Only
+For Eductational Purposes Only<br>

 ## Chat App:
 **Inspired By:** https://dribbble.com/shots/4937240-Message